Amira de la Rosa: Barranquilla anthem

+Death

 De la Rosa died on 1 September 1974 in Barranquilla.

 Legacy

 In 1982, the Municipal Theater of Barranquilla was named in De la Rosa's honour.
 On the eve of her 126th birthday, in 2021, the Ministry of Culture, Heritage and Tourism of Barranquilla announced its plans to "exalt" De la Rosa's forgotten creative contributions to the city.